volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 Checkstyle.
 It finds common programming flaws like unused variables, empty catch blocks, unnecessary object creation, and so forth.
 While it supports many different languages, here we are interested in Java only.
-PMD, comparing with Checkstyle has much more rules that check tests quality, for example (but not limited to):
+PMD, comparing with Checkstyle, has much more rules that check tests quality, for example (but not limited to):

 1. [JUnitAssertionsShouldIncludeMessage](https://pmd.github.io/pmd/pmd_rules_java_bestpractices.html#junitassertionsshouldincludemessage) -